-Ross is CBD Guild's liaison with growers, all of whom are in Northern California. speaks Spanish fluently, and has built a crew of skilled workers who are dispatched like a landscaping service," he says.
+Ross is CBD Guild's liaison with growers, all of whom are in Northern California.
+He used to live in Costa Rica, speaks Spanish fluently, and has built a crew of skilled workers who are dispatched to support growers as needed.

+"Kind of like a landscaping service," he says.
 "They do everything from installing light-deprivation greenhouses to harvesting finished plants -as much or as little as the grower requests."